- Address: Rue de la Centrale 2, Liège

 Extra stadium info – Stade Maurice Dufrasne

-The Stade Maurice Dufrasne, which is also known as the Stade de Sclessin, is among the main Belgian sports venues.
-It is named after a former chairman of Standard de Liège.
-He was the chairman of the club when the stadium was built.
+The Stade Maurice Dufrasne, which is also known as the Stade de Sclessin, is among the largest Belgian sports venues by capacity.
+It is named after a former chairman of Royal Standard de Liège.
+He was the chairman of the football club when the stadium was built.
 Maurice Dufrasne was known to take football players of Standard to his home and cook them a meal if they played a good game.